-After building scale models for years including cars, warships, and fighter planes, nothing has improved the visual quality and realism of the models as an airbrush setup.
+After building scale models for years, including cars, warships, and fighter planes, nothing has improved the visual quality and realism of my models as an airbrush setup.
 I first became interested in getting an airbrush for the plastic models and miniatures I create after seeing a battle scene a friend created.
 It was so incredibly real looking and he attributed it mostly to airbrushing the models and landscape features.

-One thing you should know is that the practice of airbrushing models or miniatures takes a lot of time and practice.
+One thing you should know is that the art of airbrushing models or miniatures takes a lot of time and practice.
 That shouldn’t discourage anyone as this is an extremely enjoyable and gratifying activity.
 It is also a ton of fun learning to airbrush and once you get the hang of it will elevate your model building hobby to the next level.

 When searching for the best airbrush kit for your model building take into account what type of models you mostly work with, whether they are plastic, wood, or other material.
-Landscaping and terrain airbrushing will have slightly different requirements than those of vehicles and miniatures.
+Landscaping and terrain airbrushing may have slightly different requirements than those of vehicles and miniatures.
 That said, check out the guide below to learn all about airbrush systems which should make choosing a little easier.

 How to Choose: A Guide to Airbrushes for Modeling

 The other aspect you undoubtedly will take in to consideration is price.
 The good news is modeler airbrushes are among the most affordable.
-You will certainly get what you pay for but you can certainly purchase a very good and capable system for under $200.
+You will certainly get what you pay for but you can purchase a very good and capable system for under $200.
 The three most popular brands to get familiar with are Iwata, Badger, Paasche, with Harder & Steenbeck and Grex also being popular.

 Finally, if you aren’t purchasing an airbrush kit which includes several accessories, you will need an airbrush compressor to power your airbrush system.
 This is arguably one of the most important pieces of equipment which I will be writing a guide for in the near future.